bbbowers/career-advising/README.md

     - These will be talking points in conversation as well as
     - Choose your favorite ones to showcase on a webpage: you should know these inside and out and be ready for in-depth conversations around them
 ## Finding jobs (and internships)
-    - _Look for university hire programs_
+    - Look for university hire programs
         - Some companies will not consider your application if you apply through normal listings and they have a university program
     - Talk with friends and family
-        - Sometimes it's not what you know but who you know
     - There are a bunch of websites- I like google's job search as it aggregates across sites
     - If you go to a general career fair, you'll have to market yourself, so try these questions:
         - "Do you have jobs that are looking for <MY MAJOR HERE>?"